openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 ### Dexcom CGM users
 Dexcom CGM users have a few different alternatives to retrieve blood glucose values locally for offline use.
 The options to choose from are:

 1. Android users can use the xDrip+ Android app.
 The details for setting up  offline looping with xDripAPS are described in the section below.
-The naming can be confusing.
-XDrip+ (maintained by [@jamorham](https://jamorham.github.io/#xdrip-plus)) is the app being actively developed.
-While Google may lead you to several older versions of the XDrip/XDrip+ Android app, you can always get the latest version here:
+The naming can be confusing. xDrip+ (maintained by [@jamorham](https://jamorham.github.io/#xdrip-plus)) is the app being actively developed.
+While Google may lead you to several older versions of the xDrip/xDrip+ Android app, you can always get the latest version here:
    * xDrip+: [https://github.com/NightscoutFoundation/xDrip](https://github.com/NightscoutFoundation/xDrip)
-   * There is no direct iOS version of XDrip+. iOSxdripreader is a different app with a different set of features.
+   * There is no direct iOS version of xDrip+. iOSxdripreader is a different app with a different set of features.

 2. For iPhone users, it is possible to setup a modified Loop app to bring data in locally such as the one you will find here: https://github.com/thebookins/Loop.
 This solution requires a build of an iOS app on a Mac and the use of a free Dev licenses (which will give you an app to test, but will only stay deployed for 7 days) or a full Dev license ($99/year).
 The modified Loop app will "listen in" for Dexcom data on iPhone, upload it to a scaled down version of Nightscout on your rig where xDrip is running.
 This solution requires some Mac OS and iOS savvy, and exploration.